jaspector

 All construction, alteration, or repair of buildings within Fremont city limits or the 2-mile extraterritorial zoning jurisdiction requires a permit.
 Fences, sheds, and signs require permits regardless of cost.
 Roof and siding replacement, gutter replacement, flue vent cap installation, basement waterproofing, and water or fire damage repair all require permits.

+Not all construction work requires a permit in Fremont, NE.
 The following work is generally exempt: Painting; Wallpapering; Carpeting; Tiling (interior finish surfaces); Freestanding decks under 200 sq ft and under 30 inches in height; Sidewalks not located in the City right-of-way.
 Note: Fences, sheds, and signs are NOT exempt and require permits.
 Contact the department to confirm edge cases.
+When in doubt, confirm with the local building department before starting work.